transloadit/java-sdk/README.md

 ### Get a template

-To get a particular template, you use the `getTemplate` method, passing the template id as a parameter.
+To get a particular template, you use the `getTemplate` method, passing the Template ID as a parameter.

 ```java
 import com.transloadit.sdk.Transloadit;